 3.1.
-Computer assisted monitoring and diagnosis of physical systems
+Computer assisted monitoring and diagnosis of physical systems keywords: monitoring, diagnosis, deep model, fault model, simulation, chronicle acquisition

-Our work on monitoring and diagnosis relies on model-based approaches developed by the Artificial Intelligence community since the founding studies by R. Reiter and J. de Kleer [59], [66].
+Our work on monitoring and diagnosis relies on model-based approaches developed by the Artificial Intelligence community since the seminal studies by R. Reiter and J. de Kleer [63], [74].
 Two main approaches have been proposed then: (i) the consistency-based approach, relying on a model of the expected correct behavior; (ii) the abductive approach which relies on a model of the failures that might affect the system, and which identifies the failures or the faulty behavior explaining the anomalous observations.
-See the references [15], [17] for a detailed exposition of these investigations.
+See the references [21], [23] for a detailed exposition of these investigations.

 Since 1990, the researchers in the field have studied dynamic system monitoring and diagnosis, in a similar way as researchers in control theory do.
 What characterizes the AI approach is the use of qualitative models instead of quantitative ones and the importance given to the search for the actual source/causes of the faulty behavior.
 Model-based diagnosis approaches rely on qualitative simulation or on causal graphs in order to look for the causes of the observed deviations.
 The links between the two communities have been enforced, in particular for what concerns the work about discrete events systems and hybrid systems.
-Used formalisms are often similar (automata, Petri nets) [22], [21].
+Used formalisms are often similar (automata, Petri nets ,...)
+[28], [27].